 Low Smoke Stoves Project (LPG)

-A pilot LPG project began in North Darfur 5 years ago as a replication of the methodologies of Kassala project in partnership with local civil society organizations, WDAs, and other partners.
-They have worked with the internally displaced community in Kassala State to identify appropriate cooking technologies that reduce indoor air pollution using participatory approaches discussions, demonstrations and knowledge sharing.
+A pilot LPG project began in North Darfur six years ago as a replication of the methodologies of Kassala project in partnership with local civil society organizations, WDAs, and other partners.
+They worked with the internally displaced community in Kassala State to identify appropriate cooking technologies that reduce indoor air pollution using participatory approaches discussions, demonstrations and knowledge sharing.

-Therefore, Practical Action and its partners WDAN in north Darfur have developed a sustainable, non-subsidized mechanism to allow households switch to LPG use; this is showing very positive results and Low Smoke Stoves Project (LPG) in North Darfur has now become the first accredited carbon credit project in Sudan and for Practical Action.
+Therefore, Practical Action and its partners WDAN in north Darfur have developed a sustainable, non-subsidized mechanism to allow households switch to LPG use.
+This is showing very positive results and Low Smoke Stoves Project (LPG) in North Darfur has now become the first accredited carbon credit project in Sudan and for Practical Action.

 - Raise the awareness of El Fasher residents on the negative health and environment impacts caused by excessive use of fuelwood

-- To build the capacity and enable WDAN to run a sustainable LPG microfinance credit system
+Build the capacity and enable WDAN to run a sustainable LPG microfinance credit system

 - Improve the livelihood of poor families and poverty alleviation through switching to clean energy source, LPG, for cooking purposes.